NREL/rex/examples/NREL_Data/README.rst

 Common Data Formatting Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+These are some common data formatting errors that we see when integrating new
+data products into our tools.
+These are not limitations of the HDF5 format, but
+rather are conventions NREL tools have adopted.

 - NaNs in H5s
+- Array sizes between different years of the same resource and/or different
-- Array sizes that don't align on the *x* or *y* axis.
-Most often this is caused
+  datasets within the same file that don't align on the *x* or *y* axis.
+Most
-  by something like the first year missing the first month due to the details of
+  often this is caused by something like the first year missing the first month
-  when the underlying source data began to be collected (not every weather
+  due to the details of when the underlying source data began to be collected
-  station goes online at midnight on January 1st UTC time)
+  (not every weather station goes online at midnight on January 1st UTC time).
+  *NOTE: time_index length will vary in leap years*
 - Files that contain less than a year of data.
 Yearly data files are large, and
   it is often more convenient to work in monthly batches.
 However for final
   upload yearly is required.
-- Scale factors that are applied by division instead of multiplication.
+- Scale factors that are applied by multiplication instead of division.
 We can
   handle this in code, just let us know how your scale factor is intended to be
   used.
 - Confusion about units.
 If the datasets don't include the units attribute,